Trusted Ridgeland Attorneys

 Contact us now to get started on drafting your marital agreement.

-Drafting a Prenuptial or Postnuptial Agreement
+Drafting a Prenuptial or Postnuptial Agreement in Mississippi

 While prenuptial and postnuptial agreements may be useful for any couple, they may be especially helpful in situations in which one party has children from a previous marriage and wants to make sure that their inheritance will be handled properly, when one party has high-value assets like real estate, inheritance, retirement accounts, or a business, or when one party is bringing substantial debt into a marriage.